Everything You Need to Know About Missouri's Successful Legal Sports Betting Launch

 💰What Missouri bettors should expect

-• 💰 Big Promos Week 1: Expect bonus bets and deposit matches — but always read the fine print on rollover requirements.
+• 💰 Big Early Promos: Expect bonus bets and deposit matches - but always read the fine print.

-• 📱 Mobile-First Market: Stadium betting won’t be allowed; download apps ahead of time and enable geo-location.
+• 📱 Mobile-First Market: Stadium betting won’t be allowed; download apps and enable geo-location.

 • 📊 Competitive Lines: Circa’s low-hold model should force sharper pricing across the market.